rm-hull/luma.oled/doc/python-usage.rst

 .. code:: python

   from oled.serial import i2c
-  from oled.device import ssd1306, sh1106
+  from oled.device import ssd1306, ssd1331, sh1106
   from oled.render import canvas

   # rev.1 users set port=0
+  # substitute spi(device=0, port=0) below if using that interface
   serial = i2c(port=1, address=0x3C)

-  # substitute sh1106(...) below if using that device
+  # substitute ssd1331(...) or sh1106(...) below if using that device
   device = ssd1306(serial)

 The display device should now be configured for use.
-The specific ``ssd1306`` or ``sh1106`` classes both expose a ``display()`` method which takes a 1-bit depth image.
+The specific ``ssd1306``, ``ssd1331`` or ``sh1106`` classes all expose a ``display()`` method which takes an image with attributes consistent with the capabilities of the device.
 However, for most cases, for drawing text and graphics primitives, the canvas class should be used as follows:

 .. code:: python